sparrowcode/DiffableKit/Readme.md

 }
 ```

 Last step, create table controller class and extend of `SPDiffableTableController`.
-Create custom cell provider, it help convert it data to table cell:
+Create custom cell provider, it doing convert it data to table cell:

 ```swift